morningspace/capabilities-shim-gitops/docs/using-crossplane-in-gitops-3.md

 Interestingly, Argo CD supports this case for its syncwave feature.
 There is [an issue](https://github.com/argoproj/argo-cd/issues/3211) reported for this as an enhancement and it has been implemented since v1.7.
 So, if I have two resources and specify the syncwave that resource a needs to be synchronized before resource b.
 When deleting these resources, it should delete resource b first, and then resource a.

-On the other hand, Crossplande does not support this at the time of 	writing.
+On the other hand, Crossplane does not support this at the time of 	writing.
 It is also not covered in the [Generic References](https://github.com/crossplane/crossplane/pull/2385) design proposal.
 But [the enhanced version](https://github.com/morningspace/provider-kubernetes) of provider-kubernetes has implemented that.
 It is achieved by applying a set of finalizers to the managed resources sequentially.
 More on this can be found [in this section](https://github.com/morningspace/capabilities-shim/blob/main/docs/enhanced-provider-k8s.md#uninstall-order) from its design document.

 ## Using Hooks